Three Cigarettes in an Ashtray: Release and reception

 "Three Cigarettes in an Ashtray" was released as a single on August 12, 1957 via Decca Records.
 It was backed by the B-side, "A Stranger in My Arms."
 It was Cline's fourth single release with the Decca label, which Four Star leased.
 The song was also included on Cline's self-titled debut album, which was also issued in 1957 through Decca.
 Shortly after the single's release, Cline promoted the track by performing on the nationally syndicated television program, Ozark Jubilee.
 A full-page advertisement was also included in Billboard magazine the same month which read, "The 'Walkin' After Midnight' Gal has 2 New Smash Songs!"
-Despite promotion, the single was not received well by disc jockeys and the record-buying public, therefore it was not successful.
+Despite promotion, the single was not received well by disc jockeys and the record-buying public.

 Despite not having commercial success, "Three Cigarettes in an Ashtray" received a positive critical response.
 AllMusic's Stephen Thomas Erlewine spoke of the song in his review of Cline's compilation, Country Great: "There may not be any huge hits that jump out at the casual listener, but discerning fans will realize that any album containing 'That Wonderful Someone,' 'Too Many Secrets,' 'Then You'll Know,' and 'Three Cigarettes (In an Ashtray)' is essential listening."
 In 2000, Erlewine named the song again as an "album pick" when reviewing another compilation of Cline's early Four Star material.

 In 1987, "Three Cigarettes in an Ashtray" was notably covered by Canadian singer k.d. lang for her studio album, Angel with a Lariat.
 Mark Deming of AllMusic described lang's version as a "weepy closer" to her album.